 The variable PSU is the number of the PSU module.
-It can be 0 (constant COM\HVPSU2D\PSU\POS the declaration file COM-HVPSU2D.h) or 1 (constant COM\HVPSU2D\PSU\NEG).
+It can be 0 (constant COM\HVPSU2D\PSU\POS in the declaration file COM-HVPSU2D.h) or 1 (constant COM\HVPSU2D\PSU\NEG).

-The return value in the variable Voltage is the value of the output voltage in V that was set before by the function COM\HVPSU2D\SetPSUOutputVoltage.
+The return value in the variable Voltage is the value of the output voltage in V that was previously set by the function COM HVPSU2D SetPSUOutputVoltage.

-The direct command $(\bigcirc n \not\in)$ contains one decimal character (n) for the variable PSU.
-The response $(\bigcirc n \lor \lor \lor \lor \lor \lor \lor)$ contains the decimal character (n) for the variable PSU followed by 5 hexadecimal digits for the variable Voltage (VVVVV).
-The voltage value is in mV, i.e. in order to scale it to a value in V, it has to be divided by 10.
+The direct command $(\bigcirc n \notin)$ contains one decimal character (n) for the variable PSU.
+The response $(\bigcirc n \lor v \lor v \lor \psi)$ contains the decimal character (n) for the variable PSU followed by 5 hexadecimal digits for the variable Voltage (VVVVV).
+The voltage value is in mV, i.e. in order to convert it into a value in V, it has to be divided by $10^3$ .